stevekochscience/sqlschool/_posts/2014-02-06-outer-joins.markdown

      RIGHT JOIN tutorial.crunchbase_companies companies
         ON companies.permalink = acquisitions.company_permalink

 The convention of always using `LEFT JOIN` probably exists to make queries easier to read/audit, but beyond that there isn't necessarily a strong reason to avoid using Right Join.

 <div class="practice-prob">
-  Rewrite the previous practice query in which you counted total and acquired companies by state, but with a `RIGHT JOIN` instead of a `LEFT JOIN`.
+  Rewrite the previous practice query in which you counted total and acquired companies by state, but with a <code>RIGHT JOIN</code> instead of a <code>LEFT JOIN</code>.
 The goal is to produce the exact same results.
 </div>
 <div class="practice-prob-answer">
   <a href="https://stealth.modeanalytics.com/tutorial/reports/f84c80c14c7a" target="_blank">See the Answer &raquo;</a>